taublast/DrawnUi.Maui/README.md

 ![NuGet Downloads](https://img.shields.io/nuget/dt/AppoMobi.Maui.DrawnUi.svg)

 Rendering engine to draw your UI on a Skia canvas, with gestures and animations, designed to draw pixel-perfect custom controls instead of using native ones, powered by [SkiaSharp](https://github.com/mono/SkiaSharp)😍.
-Create and render your custom controls on a hardware-accelerated Skia canvas, with effects and animations.
+Create and render your custom controls on a hardware-accelerated Skia canvas with an improved common MAUI layout system.

 Supports **iOS**, **MacCatalyst**, **Android**, **Windows**.